Error-331/code_tests/docs/bible/links.md

 The Lighthouse - March 13 (seek only the smile of God even if it means getting the frown of this evil world);

 Living Hope - March 14 (Jesus is everything);

+The Fears of the Lord - March 15 (fear the God, Idolatry);